-Distribution of high school units required and/or recommended.
+C5 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

+1114 11-14-

+C5 Units Units

-5 Units Required Units Recommended
+Required Recommended

-5 Total academic units 16 19
+C5 Total academic units 16 19

-5 English 4
+C5 English 4

-5 Mathematics 3 4
+C5 Mathematics 3 4

-5 Science 3 4
+C5 Science 3 4

-Of these, units that must be lab
+C5 Of these, units that must be

+lab

-Foreign language 2 3
+C5 Foreign language 2 3

-Social studies 4
+C5 Social studies 4

-History
+C5 History

-Academic electives
+C5 Academic electives

-Computer Science
+C5 Computer Science

-Visual/Performing Arts
+C5 Visual/Performing Arts

-C5 Other (specify)]
+C5 Other (specify)

 Basis for Selection

-C6 Do you have an open admission

-with GED equivalency diplomas qualifications?
-If so, check which t regard to acaden nic record, test sco ores, or other
+C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+If so, check which applies:

-C6 Open admission policy as descri udents

-C6 Open admission policy as descri students, but 1

-C6 C6 selective admission for out-of- selective admission to some p

-C6 other (explain) Tograms
+C6 Open admission policy as described above for all students C6 Open admission policy as described above for most students, but C6 selective admission for out-of-state students C6 selective admission to some programs C6 other (explain)

-(1 /]

-C 7 Relative importance of each of year, degree-seeking (freshma ademic factors in n first-time, first-
+C7 Relative importance of each of the following academic and nonacademic factors in first-time, first-year, degree-seeking (freshman) admission decisions.

+year, degree-seeking (freshman) admission decisions.

 C7 Very Important Important Considered Not Considered

-C7 Academic 1
+C7 Academic • •

 C7 Rigor of secondary school Х

+record ^

-67 record Class rank 4
+C7 Class rank X

-C7 C7 Class rank Academic GPA X Х -
+C7 Academic GPA X

-C7 Standardized test scores X 1
+C7 Standardized test scores X

-C7 Application Essay ^ Х 1
+C7 Application Essay X

-C7 Recommendation(s) X i
+C7 Recommendation(s) Х

-C7 Nonacademic l l .
-1 1
+C7 Nonacademic

-C 7 Interview Х 1
+C7 Interview Х

-C 7 Extracurricular activities Х 1
+C7 Extracurricular activities X

-C7 Talent/ability Х Ī
+C7 Talent/ability X

 C7 Character/personal qualities X

-C7 First generation Х
+C7 First generation X

 C7 Alumni/ae relation X

-C7 Geographical residence Х
+C7 Geographical residence X

-C7 State residency X 1
+C7 State residency Х

-C7 Religious affiliation/commitment X
+C7 Religious Х

+affiliation/commitment ^

-C 7 Racial/ethnic status X 1
+C7 Racial/ethnic status X

-C7 Volunteer work Х ^ 1
+C7 Volunteer work Х

-C7 Work experience X
+C7 Work experience Х

-C7 Level of applicant's interest + X ·!
+C7 Level of applicant's interest X

 SAT and ACT Policies

-C8 Entrance exams
+C8 Entrance exams ---- ---------- -------

-Yes No

-C8A Does your institution make use o scores in admission decisions fo applicants? • ×
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking X applicants?

-C8A If yes, place check marks in the a admission for Fall 2015. appropriate boxes b elow to reflect you r institution's polic ies for use in
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2017.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Submitted Not Use
+C8A Require Recommend Require for Some Consider if Not Used

+Submitted

-C8A SAT or ACT X
+SAT or ACT X

 C8A ACT only

-SAT only ļ
+C8A SAT only

 C8A SAT and SAT Subject Tests or

-C0.4 SAT Subject Tosts only V -
+ACT

-C8A SAT Subject Tests only X
+C8A SAT Subject Tests only Х

-C8B If your institution will make use o for Fall 2015, please indicate wh

-in the admissions process): ٦
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2017, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

+and darmodicino processoj.
+CRR ACT with writing required

-C8B ACT with Writing Component rec quired X
+C8B ACT with writing recommended

-C8B ACT with Writing component recommended C8B ACT with or without Writing component accepted
+C8B ACT with or without writing accepted